 Prior to getting started, discuss your collective goals and outline any new responsibilities.
 Consider lead routing, personalized content creation, lead scoring, email segmentation, and more.

 In order for your MA implementation to be successful, it is imperative that your teams are aligned – especially sales and marketing.
 As you are probably aware, sales and marketing alignment can have a huge impact on your business objectives.
 In fact, research suggests that companies with strong sales and marketing alignment achieve a 20% annual growth rate (source).

 One of the greatest benefits of marketing automation is that lead management processes become streamlined.
 However, when sales and marketing teams understand and treat leads in different ways, misalignment becomes a huge obstacle standing in the way of implementation.
 To ensure marketing automation success, sales and marketing should work together to develop an implementation strategy.
 For a more detailed look at sales and marketing alignment, check out the following blog posts:

 - 3 Best Practices for Sales and Marketing Alignment

 5. Invest in training.

-This may seem like a no brainer, but it’s often the most neglected step during marketing automation implementation.
-In fact, 32% of marketing professionals stated that a lack of skill using the software was a main inhibitor of marketing automation success (source).
+This may seem like a no-brainer, but it’s often the most neglected step in marketing automation implementation.
+In fact, 32% of marketing professionals stated that a lack of skill using the software was the main inhibitor of marketing automation success (source).